qrvey/partner-portal/docs/data-router/DataLoading/loading-status.md

 ## Pre-requisites
-Before you can start following these steps, please make sure you have the following:
+Before you can start, please make sure you have the following:
 * URLs and API Keys for your Qrvey Platform deployment.
 You can find these in the deployment email.
 For this example you would need the following values:
   * Dataload Endpoint
   * API Key